394-w24/NoteDoctor/README.md

 - [X] Week 4 (3/1-3/7)
   - [x] Go/no go decision with product team

-- [X] Future Work
+- [ ] Future Work
-  - [X] Multi-screen responsiveness for tablet and wide screen use -
+  - [ ] Multi-screen responsiveness for tablet and wide screen use

 ## Contributing

 Contributions to NoteDoctor are greatly appreciated!